percona/everest-doc/docs/use/RestoreBackup.md

 Restoring to the same cluster is useful in the following scenarios:

 - **When restoring from a Point-in-time recovery (PITR) timestamp** as PITR does not currently support restoring to a new database.
-- **For faster recovery**: It's typically quicker to restore data to an existing database as it eliminates the need for creating a new database structure.
+- **For faster recovery**: It's typically quicker to restore data to an existing database as it eliminates the need for creating a new database deployment.
 - **Minimal disruption**: Restoring to the existing database ensures continuity in operations and minimizes disruptions since it doesn’t involve switching between different database instances.
 - **Database consistency:** Maintains the same database ID, configurations, and dependencies, ensuring consistency within the existing environment.
 - **Historical reference**: Retains historical data and schema within the same database, which might be useful for certain types of analysis or comparisons.